sfu-cmpt340/2024_1_project_30/README.md

 1. Make sure you have Python 3.11+ installed
 2. Make sure you have OpenCV installed
 3. numpy, keras tensorflow, matplotlib.pyplot

+As our program utilises the tensorflow Keras models, OpenCV and matlab plots for image processing and visualization.

 ```bash
 git clone $THISREPO